thingsboard/thingsboard.github.io/docs/samples/exxn/exxn.md

 ### Additional information

 ### Troubleshooting
-* [Step 3.1] The Most common problem in the integration process is not having connection with the MQTT Broker.
-Make sure the device is connected to the internet and is able to communicate with ThingsBoard Broker.
+* [Step 3.1] The most common problem in the integration process is not having a connection with the MQTT Broker.
+Make sure the device is connected to the internet and is able to communicate with the ThingsBoard Broker.
-* [Step 3.2] Another usual problem is not setting the correct Access Token.
+* [Step 3.2] Another common problem is not setting the correct Access Token.
 Check that the provided Access token is configured in ThingsBoard for the device.

 <br/>

 ## Feedback & Contact Us for your integration

-More information about us can be found in our Web site [EXXN Engineering](http://exxn.es/en/).
+For more information, visit our website at [EXXN Engineering](http://exxn.es/en/).
 <br>
-If you have any problems or doubts, do not hesitate in contact us: [troubleshooting@exxn.es](mailto://troubleshooting@exxn.es)
+If you have any problems or doubts, please do not hesitate in contact us at: [troubleshooting@exxn.es](mailto://troubleshooting@exxn.es)